'Remorseful' G-Eazy Convicted of Assault and Drug Possession, Avoids Jail Time Following Arrest

 G-Eazy “was very remorseful and regretted the whole thing.
 He was clearly feeling terrible — he said he wanted to apologize several times,” the courtroom source told PEOPLE.
 “He has a clean record and the courthouse in Stockholm took that into consideration.
 He seemed very relieved when the court gave its decision and it was over with.
 He was released immediately.”

-Neither a rep for G-Eazy or his attorney Westerlund responded to PEOPLE’s requests for comment.
+Neither a rep for G-Eazy nor his attorney Westerlund responded to PEOPLE’s requests for comment.

-The rapper was taken into custody at the Solidaritet nightclub in Stockholm early Thursday morning after acting belligerent and punching a security guard in the face, prosecutor Carl Mellberg previously told PEOPLE.
+The rapper was taken into custody at the Solidaritet nightclub in Stockholm early Thursday morning after acting belligerent and punching a security guard in the face, Mellberg previously told PEOPLE.
 Expressen reported G-Eazy confirmed in court that the fight started after a fan asked for a photo, was denied, and took one anyway.

 “He punched a security guard at a nightclub and also resisted arrest after this took place.
 When the police officers went through his clothes they also found narcotics: cocaine,” Mellberg told PEOPLE.
 “During the police investigation [G-Eazy] admitted that he has done these things.”